Out of the Woods

 Demonstrated time and time again by anthropologists.
 See for example Hunter–gatherers have less famine than agriculturalists by J. Colette Berbesque et al.

 It’s worthwhile contrasting Kaczynski’s assessment of primal man with that of D.H.
 Lawrence, one of the most sensitive human beings who has ever lived.
-Lawrence could look at primal or pre-civilised art and feel out the inner life of those who created it.
+Lawrence had his faults and biases of course, but he could look at primal or pre-civilised art and feel out the inner life of those who created it.
 Lawrence knew, from his own experience, what true empathy is capable of making of the world, which is why he yearned for a world which Kaczynski was at pains to repudiate.

 Just not literally.